FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

-Basculieve in Yourself.
+"*Basculieve in Yourself*".
 Basculegion is still the apex late-game closer.
-Sash used to be somewhat popular on this mon, but as of recent has fallen signifigantly behind in usage to more offensive items like **Choice Scarf**, **Mystic Water** and **Life Orb**.
+Here, he's holding the **Focus Sash**, which used to be somewhat popular on this mon, but as of recent has fallen signifigantly behind in usage to more offensive items like **Choice Scarf**, **Mystic Water** and **Life Orb**.

 Basculegion feels like a much more effective Focus Sash holder than Vileplume was on the prior team composition, because you're not relying on him for early-game speed control (*Chlorophyll, After You, Sleep Powder*) or mid-game defensive properties (*being a Grass-type switch-in*).
 This makes it much easier to **preserve the Focus Sash until the end-game**, letting you reliably get two hits off against the final opponent, which is usually enough to get the KO.

-Keep in mind that there's also the **potential for anti-synergy** if you set up the Sun before sending Basculegion out, as you'll weaken your own water moves. **Adaptability** helps offset this potential risk a bit, and you'll often find that you're a **Last Respects**-clicking machine anyway.
+Keep in mind that there is the **potential for anti-synergy if you set up the Sun before sending Basculegion out**, as you'll weaken your own water moves. **Adaptability** helps offset this potential risk a bit, and you'll often find that you're a **Last Respects**-clicking machine anyway.
 Plus, Basculegion is at his most effective against the Rain and Sand lineups, where you probably don't want to be struggling to keep Sun up while trying to do Fire-type damage in the first place.

 ### Possible Alterations